kennethsamk/drm/drm-vod.md

 1. Navigate to the AWS Lambda Console
 2. Select the region deployed with the SPEKE Reference Server
-3. Select the function that contains the name EkeServerLambdaFunction
+3. Select the function that contains the name {STACKNAME}-SPEKEServerLambda-{}
 4. Pull down the test events list at the top right
 5. Choose Configure test events
 6. Set the Saved Test Event name to ServerKeyRequest